 - I never experienced this sequence, and the verification procedure is my guess.
 Perhaps a more complicated procedure is required.

-- Generally I suggest to register for a new ASN in DN42.
-It's of less hassle.
+- Generally, I suggest that you register for a new ASN in DN42.
+It's less hassle.

 - The items in the file are: